stardot/M2105-disassemblies/documents/notes.md

 written to the paging register.
 Perhaps paging is from 1 to $80, or perhaps there is more RAM than expected.

+It's interesting to note that the addresses in page FD used by the software are generally in the ranges $fd00-1f, $fd50-6f and $fde0-ff.

+Looking at the third digit of each address (0, 1, 5, 6, e, f):

+    0000
+    0001
+    0101
+    0110
+    1110
+    1111

+If bit 3 is set, bits 2 and 1 are also set.
+If bit 1 is set, bit 2 is also set.

+So, we do not need an address line for bit 2.

+The routine at $9d31 in IC24-SK1 copies data from paged RAM to main RAM, copying $fd00-$fd1c to $37d4-$37f0.

 ## Custom OSBYTE and OSWORD calls

 IC24-SK1 provides a handler for unknown OSBYTE and OSWORD calls.
 These